-In May 2010, New York State passed education law 3012-c, mandating significant changes to how educators throughout New York State are evaluated and supported.
-The law is intended to foster teacher development and create more rigorous, fair and accurate assessments of teacher effectiveness than the previous Satisfactory/Unsatisfactory evaluation system, through the use of multiple measures.
+In May 2010, New York State passed Education Law 3012-c.
+This law requires significant changes to how educators throughout New York State are evaluated and supported.
+In April 2015, New York State passed additional revisions with Education Law 3012-d.
+Both laws are intended to foster teacher development and create more rigorous, fair, and accurate assessments of teacher effectiveness than the previous Satisfactory/Unsatisfactory evaluation system, through the use of multiple measures.

-- All classroom teachers are evaluated annually on a 4-point rating scale (Highly Effective, Effective, Developing, Ineffective)
+- Uses a 4-point “HEDI” (Highly Effective, Effective, Developing, Ineffective) rating scale;

 - Provides teachers with more specific feedback; and

 - Supports school leaders to connect evaluation to professional development.